 After doing your initial factory research, you’ll likely have a large list of potential factories to work with.
 At this step, you’ll likely want to narrow down your list to just a handful, so that you can start getting some samples made of your final product from a select few.

 To begin narrowing down your list, a good strategy is to start with the factories in closest proximity to you.
 Working with factories close to you can potentially cut down on shipping costs.

 Close proximity to your potential factory also means it will also be cheaper and easier to conduct factory visits for quality control.

 You’ll also want to narrow down your list based on the amount of experience your potential factories have with the exact product you’re producing and the materials you’re using.

 Visit the Clothing Manufacturer or Factory

 If you’re serious about producing a great product and brand, you’ll likely want to visit your selected factory before a full production run.
 Even after dozens, maybe hundreds of emails and phone calls, there’s really no substitute for actually meeting and greeting the people that will make your dream become a reality and take a tour of the factory floor.

-Free Clothing Manufacturer Directory
+Premium Clothing Manufacturer Directory